kaerus/arango-client/README.md

 Test
 ----
 ```
-Open index.html from the test directory.
+Open/run index.html from the test directory.
 ```

 Building